 ‘What can one say about interpretations that reach perfection, both technically and artistically!’ exclaims Pionteks of Bayreuth, admiring Yundi Xu’s ‘perfect control of sound and rhythm, along with her meticulous colors and phrasing.’
-This was in 2021, when the young Chinese pianist performed Miroirs by Maurice Ravel at the Steingraeber Kammermusiksaal in Bayreuth.
-Accepted into the Conservatoire de Paris at only fourteen and into the Hochschule für Musik Hanns Eisler in Berlin for Artist Diploma at twenty-one, Yundi Xu already has an impressive career.
-With her tenacity and sensitivity fueling international aspirations, she has become an accomplished soloist and seasoned chamber musician, who has collaborated with leading orchestras, venues, and festivals worldwide—from the Konzerthausorchester at Berlin’s Konzerthaus, to the Tanglewood Music Center and Aspen Music Festival.
+This was in reference to the Chinese pianist’s performance of Ravel’s Miroirs at the Steingraeber Kammermusiksaal in Bayreuth.
+A Young Steinway Artist, she was accepted into the Conservatoire de Paris at only fourteen and into the Hochschule für Musik Hanns Eisler in Berlin for Konzertexamen at twenty-one, Yundi Xu has already established herself on the international stage.
+With dedication and sensitivity, she performs as both a soloist and a chamber musician, collaborating with leading orchestras, venues, and festivals worldwide—from the Konzerthausorchester at Berlin Konzerthaus to the Tanglewood Music Festival and Aspen Music Festival.

 This page is available in : Français